 This is currently my course on edX.
 The course content is good, and it comes with quizzes at the end of each section that encourages me to learn.

 Although some edX reviews complain about the deadline, it keeps me motivated for professional writing and is a good thing.

 Plus, I did not pay for a verified certificate on either course, yet I have access to a lot of information to build full experience and help me in the future.

 Hans F. – Sitejabber

-All the 5 courses I have enrolled in on Edx have reasonable length and are very informative.
-However, I suffered a bit with communications as support never replied to my email questions.
+All 5 courses I have enrolled in on Edx have reasonable lengths and are very informative.
+However, I suffered a bit with communication, as support never replied to my email questions.

 Secret Shopper Bristol – Trustpilot

 The only complaint I have with Edx courses is the multiple-choice drop-down boxes.
 It did not work, and I could not complete my exam in time.
 Apart from this, the whole course material is great and comes with a lot of information.